German Automotive NDA

 Solution

 Enterprise UX requires navigating organizational silos to create coherent, end-to-end user journeys.
-Instead of fighting silos, we worked through them—bringing everyone onto the same page.
+Instead of fighting silos, I worked through them—bringing everyone onto the same page.
+This included delivering consistent UX across 3 car brands; following safety regulations across various world markets; leading alignment workshops with design, product, and engineering.

 What I Delivered on Product Level